Jesús Robles Fernández, Teacher of sports at Newark School Malta

 I am Daniela and I joined Newark School in February 2016.
-I teach Mathematics to all Forms as well as Physics and Science to some classes.
+I used to teach Mathematics to all Forms as well as Physics and Science to some classes.
 My priority when teaching is to maintain a good relationship with my students whilst making the learning process as effective as possible.
 One of the things I love about Newark school is that I can help each student to learn in his/her own way since the number of students in class is kept low.
-Also, the multi-cultural student population makes the school very diverse and intriguing
+Also, the multi-cultural student population makes the school very diverse and intriguing.

 When I was a student I always looked up to my teachers.
 School was my second home and teachers were my mentors and guides.
 Looking back at my childhood days I cannot thank my teachers enough for what they taught me, as thanks to them I am a woman of strong beliefs with a rich educational background.

 In 2013 I graduated as a teacher from the University of Malta, since then I’ve always strived and did my best to be the same role model to my students.
 At Newark I teach Italian and Maltese in the senior school.
 Here I have the opportunity to meet students with different backgrounds and this has helped me to further develop my teaching skills.

 To my mind the teacher’s presence is essential in a student’s life.
 However, quoting Benjamin Franklin ‘’ Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn’ I believe that we as teachers are there to lead the way but it’s the students' will, thoughts and desires that should be valued most in class.